-The executive formality examiner, acting as has the role of a personal tutor for the new examiners and is responsible for all decisions madetakes charge of reviewing and approving the work and reports prepared by the new examiner in the processing of an application throughout the training period.
+The executive formality examiner, acting as a personal tutor for the new examiners and takes charge of reviewing and approving the work and reports prepared by the new examiner throughout the training period.

 All employees (new and senior) are updated regularly by the Director of the PCT Division regarding all new PCT Circulars and any change in the Regulations and Guidelines.
 The procedural issues relevant to these updates are then discussed.
 Following such discussions, the employee in charge of Quality Assurance publishes revised "Internal procedure instructions" on the Intranet site and all staff members are committed to following these instructions, thus assuring uniformity.